 Don’t try to do any of these topics all in one big conversation… don’t feel like you need to have “The Talk.”
 Look for all the little opportunities in everyday life.

 You talk to your child about making healthy decisions when telling them they need to choose healthy foods or brush their teeth.
-That could be an entry point for talking about how some people make poor decisions that are bad for their body (e.g. smoking).
+That could be an entry point for talking about how some people make decisions that are bad for their body (e.g. smoking).

-When giving medications for an illness, you have an easy opportunity to talk about only using medications that are prescribed for you, and never taking anything you find or another child gives to you.
+When giving medications for an illness, you have an easy opportunity to talk about only using medications that are prescribed for you, and never taking anything you find or another kid gives to you.

 When you want to order a glass of wine at dinner, and you ask your partner if they can be responsible for driving home, you’re modeling responsible alcohol use.
 You also talk to your child about how alcohol is something that only grown-ups can drink.